Nick Foligno: Chicago Blackhawks

 On June 26, 2023, Foligno, a pending free agent from the Bruins, was traded to the Chicago Blackhawks along with Taylor Hall in exchange for Ian Mitchell and Alec Regula.
 The following day, Foligno agreed to a one-year, $4 million contract with the Blackhawks for the 2023–24 season.

 Foligno once again took on a veteran presence on a young Blackhawks team.
 He formed a strong bond with Connor Bedard who was the first overall pick in the 2023 draft.
 On January 6, 2024, Foligno was placed on injured reserve (IR) with a fractured left finger, which he suffered during a fight with New Jersey Devils' defenseman Brendan Smith after Smith broke Bedard's jaw.
 In the midst of a successful season with the Blackhawks, and the team needing his presence, Foligno signed a two-year, $9 million extension with the team on January 12, 2024.
 On March 12, Foligno tied his career high for points in a game with four assists for four points in a 7–2 win against the Anaheim Ducks.
 It was also his career high for assists in a game.

 On September 18, 2024, Foligno was named the 36th captain in Blackhawks history.

+Minnesota Wild

+On March 6, 2026, Foligno was traded to the Minnesota Wild just hours prior to the NHL trade deadline, giving him the opportunity to play with his brother, Marcus.
+Entering free agency, Foligno signed a one-year extension with Minnesota on July 2, 2026.